coin-or/coin-or.github.io/pages/user/user_introduction.md

 prefix is specified, the package will be installed in the directory `dist/`.

-Options that would have been passed to the `configure` script under the old build system can simply be added to the command-line.
+Options that should be passed to the `configure` script can be added to the command-line.
 For example, to build with debugging symbols, do

 ```